tyler-beaver/4402ClassProject/README.md

 ## Introduction

+This project is based on a project template created by Sadie Forbes: https://github.com/sadief630/Example4402Project.git

 This project has both a backend component (built with Spring Boot) and a frontend component (built with React).

 ## Prerequisites